-The structure of examinations varies within and between modules and levels.
+The structure of examinations varies.
 The Foundations examinations contain 100% compulsory questions to encourage candidates to study across the breadth of each syllabus.

-All Foundations examinations are assessed by twohour paper based and computer based examinations.

-The pass mark for all FIA examination papers is 50%.
+All Foundations examinations are assessed by twohour computer based examinations.
+The pass mark for all FIA examinations is 50%.

-GUIDE TO EXAMINATION ASSESSMENT
+4. GUIDE TO ACCA EXAMINATION ASSESSMENT